FedDAG: Federated DAG Structure Learning: Implementations

-In the practice of causal discovery, it is impossible to have $\mathcal{G}$ to select the hyper-parameters.
-One common approach is trying multiple hyper-parameter combinations and keeping the one yielding the best score evaluated on a validation set~\citep{koller2009probabilistic,ng2019masked,lachapelle2020gradient}.
-However, the direct use of this method may not work for some algorithms, such as MCSL, NOTEARS-MLP, and DS-FCD.
-This mainly lies in the similar explanations of the property of the traditional solution of AL. In the late stage of optimization, the optimizer focuses heavily on finding \textit{a DAG} by enlarging the penalty coefficient $\rho$.
-Then, the learning of causal mechanisms would be nearly ignored.
-To address this problem, we firstly report the DAG directly learned by a combination of hyper-parameters.
-And then, we replace the parameters part for describing the causal graph with the learned DAG.
-Afterwards, we just take the score without DAG constraint to optimize the causal mechanism approximation part (which may not be the same name in the other algorithms).
+In the practice of DAG structure learning, it is impossible to have $\mathcal{G}$ to select the hyper-parameters.
+One common approach is trying multiple hyper-parameter combinations and keeping the one yielding the best score evaluated on a validation set~\citep{koller2009probabilistic,ng2022masked,lachapelle2020gradient}.
+However, the direct use of this method may not work for some algorithms, such as MCSL, NOTEARS-MLP, and GS-FedDAG.
+This mainly lies in the similar explanations of the property of the traditional solution of FL.
+In the late stage of optimization, the optimizer focuses heavily on finding \textit{a DAG} by enlarging the penalty coefficient $\rho$.
+Then, the learning of relationship mechanisms would be nearly ignored.
+To address this problem, we first report the DAG directly learned by a combination of hyper-parameters.
+And then, we replace the parameters part for describing the graph with the learned DAG.
+Afterward, we just take the score without DAG constraint to optimize the relationship mechanisms approximating part (which may not be the same name in the other algorithms).
 Finally, the validation set is taken to evaluate the learned model.
-The final hyper-parameters used on the real dataset in our paper is as follows:
+The final hyper-parameters used on the real dataset in our paper are as follows:

-\subsubsection{Model Parameters}
+\subsection{Model parameters}

-The CGL part in each local model is parameterized by a $d\times d$ matrix named $\bm U$ and the Gumbel-Sigmoid approach is leveraged for approximating the binary form.
+The GSL part in each local model is parameterized by a $d\times d$ matrix named $\bm U$ and the Gumbel-Sigmoid approach is leveraged for approximating the binary form.
 Each entry in $\bm U$ is initialized as $0$.
 The temperature $\tau$ is set to $0.2$ for all settings.
-Then, for the causal mechanism approximation part, we use $4$ dense layers with $16$ variables in each hidden layer.
+Then, for the relationship mechanism approximating part, we use $4$ dense layers with $16$ variables in each hidden layer.
 All weights in the Network are initialized using the Xavier uniform initialization.
+The number of parameters used in each method is shown in Table~\ref{tab:model_para}.

-\subsubsection{Training Parameters}
+\subsection{Training parameters}

-Our AS-FCD and DS-FCD reach this point and are implemented with the following hyper-parameters.
-We take Adam \citep{kingma2015adam} with learning rate $3\times10^{-2}$ and all the observational data $\mathcal{D}^{c_k}$ on each client are used for computing the gradient.
+Our GS-FedDAG and AS-FedDAG reach this point and are implemented with the following hyper-parameters.
+We take ADAM \citep{kingma2015adam} with learning rate $3\times10^{-2}$ and all the observational data $\mathcal{D}^{c_k}$ on each client are used for computing the gradient.
 And the detailed parameters used in Algorithms \ref{alg:DAG-FCD} and \ref{alg:SPS} are listed in Table \ref{tab:Hyper-p}.